giova86/Python-LIS/README.md

 <br>

 ## 4. Data Collection
 In order to create a dataset for training models, an automatic procedure for data collection has been developed (```rh_dataset_collection.py ```).
-Since all the positions of the letters of the LIS alphabet can be reproduced with one hand only the right hand features will be collected.
+Since all the positions of the letters of the LIS alphabet can be reproduced using one hand only the right hand features will be collected.
 In Mediapipe a right hand is descibed by 21 points.
 Each point has 3 coordinates (x, y and z).
 As a consequence, a total of 63 features will be recorded in a CSV file.

 The samples number of each class, the minimum confidence for detection/tracking required and the output name of the CSV file can be defined by user in the command line.